stoyan-stoyanov/llmflows/README.md

 ```

 ### Chat LLMs
-Regular LLMs like GPT-3 require just an input prompt to make a completion.
-On the other
+Unlike regular LLMs that only require a prompt to generate text, chat LLMs require a
-hand, chat LLMs require a conversation history.
+conversation history.
 The conversation history is represented
 as a list of messages between a user and an assistant.
 This conversation history is
 sent to the model, and a new message is generated based on it.